netbeanslab/nb-sort-line-tools/README.md

 nb-sort-line-tools
 ==================

-Adds a toolbar with texteditor operations for sorting
+NetBeans plugin which adds a toolbar with texteditor operations for sorting

 Support following operations in text editors: